-If you are researching student loan financing and consolidation, you have probably run across SoFi and DRB, two of the biggest names in the business.
-Social Finance (SoFi) and Darien Rowayton Bank (DRB) are both reputable lenders with some subtle differences.
+If you are researching student loan financing and consolidation, you have probably run across SoFi and Laurel Road, two of the biggest names in the business.
+Social Finance (SoFi) and Laurel Road, a division of Darien Rowayton Bank (DRB), are both reputable lenders with some subtle differences.

 | Pros|| Cons|

 |Example Scenario: $40,000 student loan debt with 6.8% interest rate and monthly payments of $460.32.
 If refinanced with SoFi under a fixed rate loan for 10 years.|

 |Bottom Line: SoFi is one of the best lenders in the market to refinance your student loans.
 If you meet their qualification standards, you should apply here first.|